 Learning a new language is no easy feat.
-Polyglots have mastered this skill; however, for the majority of us, it requires a lot of courage, determination, and countless hours of practice.
+Polyglots have mastered this skill; however, it requires a lot of courage, determination, and countless hours of practice for the majority of us.

 English is not an exception to this rule.
-Regardless of one’s motivation for learning English, every student faces challenges.
-One of these challenges is the language barrier.
+Regardless of one’s motivation for learning English, every student faces challenges, and one of these challenges is the language barrier.

 A language barrier appears when two people who speak different languages try to communicate.
 There is an invisible barrier that separates these two people.
 It stops them from engaging with each other and sharing their true thoughts and feelings simply because they cannot express themselves effectively.

-Many language learners feel frustrated when they communicate in a foreign language because they are limited by their knowledge of the language.
-They may be able to express their thoughts on different topics effectively in their home language, but cannot achieve the same goals in a foreign language.
+Many language learners feel frustrated when they communicate in a foreign language because their language knowledge limits them.
+They may express their thoughts on different topics effectively in their home language but cannot achieve the same goals in a foreign language.